Castletown house, Celbridge, Co Kildare

 History

-The story of Castletown begins in 1722 when William Conolly commissioned a grand country house to reflect his political power and immense wealth.
+The story of Castletown begins in 1722 when William Conolly, a self‑made millionaire who rose from a modest background in County Donegal to become Speaker of the Irish Parliament, commissioned a grand country house to reflect his political power and immense wealth.
 The façade is attributed to the Italian architect Alessandro Galilei, while Irish architect Sir Edward Lovett Pearce oversaw the overall design and added the wings.
-Conolly died in 1729, but his widow Katherine continued to live there, adding follies and entertaining the elite of Dublin.
+Conolly died in 1729, but his widow Katherine continued to live there, commissioning a series of spectacular follies – including the Wonderful Barn and Conolly Folly – to provide employment during hard times.

-In the mid‑18th century the house passed to Conolly’s great‑nephew Thomas and his wife Lady Louisa, who oversaw an extensive interior refurbishment.
+In the mid‑18th century the house passed to Conolly’s great‑nephew Thomas and his wife Lady Louisa.
 Their taste is evident in the cantilevered Portland‑stone staircase, the richly stuccoed plasterwork by the Lafranchini brothers, the 80‑foot Long Gallery, and the unique Print Room – the only surviving example of its type in Ireland.
+Lady Louisa also shaped the landscape, adding river walks and a bathing house on the Liffey.

-The Conolly family retained the house until 1965, when it was sold to private owners.
-Fearing vandalism, Desmond and Mariga Guinness purchased the property in 1967, launching a major restoration under the Irish Georgian Society.
+The Conolly family retained the house until 1965, when it was sold to private developers.
+Fearing vandalism, Desmond and Mariga Guinness purchased the property in 1967 and launched a major restoration under the Irish Georgian Society.
 The Castletown Foundation was created in 1979 to safeguard the house, and in 1994 the OPW took over ownership, beginning a new phase of state‑led conservation.

 What to See & Do